Thelastlineofcode/Astrology-Synthesis/docs/README_AUTHENTICATION.md

 **This documentation suite represents 120+ hours of product management work and is ready for implementation.**

-*Let's build an amazing authentication system for Roots Revealed! ✨*
+*Let's build an amazing authentication system for Mula: The Root! ✨*